 - Rather than conducting extensive customer research, you can quickly view customer response rates and measure the success of your marketing campaign in real-time.
 Enabling you to plan more effectively for the next one.

-- Perhaps the strongest case for incorporating a digital element into your marketing is that digital media forms are quickly overtaking traditional forms of information consumption.
+- Perhaps the strongest case for incorporating a digital element in your marketing is that digital media forms are quickly overtaking traditional forms of information consumption.

 - According to the Office for National Statistics, over 82% of UK adults went online in the first three months of this year: that’s over 40 million individuals.